MCUnderground/MaxExec/README.md

 # MaxExec

-**MaxExec** is a Visual Studio Code extension that allows you to execute MaxScript code directly inside Autodesk 3ds Max from within VS Code.
-With built-in syntax highlighting, convenient commands, and integrated communication with running 3ds Max instances, MaxExec boosts your productivity when writing MaxScript.
+**MaxExec** for VS Code
+Write and execute MaxScript code directly from Visual Studio Code.
+This extension provides syntax highlighting, contextual snippets for MaxScript constructs like fn, rollout, struct, if, for, and more, plus basic autocomplete powered by a growing library of built-in functions and object APIs.

 ---